 While in Dubai, you can go along to both horse racing and camel racing (yes, camel racing!) events.
 Both events only run from November through to March.
 Dubai camel races are held at the Dubai Camel Racing Club (where else?) and races usually take place between the hours of 6am-8am on Friday mornings.
 Horse races in Dubai take place on Thursdays from 7 pm.

-Browse for Deals and Discounts
+Browse for Deals and Discounts in Dubai

 If you are a frugal Freda like myself and you always like to secure the very best prices when you travel, you will be familiar with travel hacking, coupon collecting, and other ways of generally being a stinge expert travel hacker.
 Dubai offers many touristic experiences that you may want to cross off your list while you are around.
 For example, venturing to the top of the Burj Khalifa and admiring the view, treating yourself to a spa day or having an afternoon tea at a fancy restaurant.